EBjerrum/scikit-mol/CONTRIBUTION.md

 - The arguments accepted by **init** should all be keyword arguments with a default value.
 - Every keyword argument accepted by **init** should correspond to an attribute on the instance.
-- - There should be no logic, not even input validation, and the parameters should not be changed.
+- - There should be no logic, not even input validation, and the parameters should not be changed inside the **init** function.
     Scikit-learn classes depends on this in order to for e.g. the .get_params(), .set_params(), cloning abilities and representation rendering to work.
+- With the new error handling, falsy objects need to return masked arrays or arrays with np.nan (for float dtype)

 ### Tips

 - We have observed that some external tools used "exotic" types such at np.int64 when doing hyperparameter tuning.
-It is thus necessary to cast to standard types before making calls to rdkit functions.
+It is thus necessary do defensive programming to cast parameters to standard types before making calls to rdkit functions.
 This behaviour is tested in the test_parameter_types test

 - @property getters and setters can be used if additional logic are needed when setting the attributes from the keywords while at the same time adhering to the sklearn requisites.